Living Room Stories is available for £5 plus postage. See below to purchase.

-The first edition limited to 25 copies sold out in 36 days around the world, thanks in part to Ólafur sharing it with his fans.
-There are some copies of the second handmade edition, limited to 50 copies, available.
-There will not be a third edition.
-Copies are available for £5.00 plus postage.
+The first edition limited to 25 copies sold out in 36 days around the world.
+There are copies of the second handmade edition, limited to 50 copies, still available.
+Copies are available for £5.00 plus postage (prices below include postage).
 The cover is a transparent print.
 Each of the stories are printed on individual double sided card with accompanying art or photography, housed in a seven inch record sleeve.
 Each copy is signed.

 Living Room Stories featured featured in The Guardian Books Blog as an excellent example of self-publishing.
 ‘The handmade book … is the true masterpiece.’